renesas-rz/rz_gstreamer_sample_code/07_gst-audiovideorecord/README.md

 ## How to Build and Run GStreamer Application

-This section shows how to cross-compile and deploy GStreamer _audio play_ application.
+This section shows how to cross-compile and deploy GStreamer _audio video play_ application.

-### How to Extract SDK
+### How to Extract Renesas SDK
-Please refer to _hello word_ [How to Extract SDK section](/00_gst-helloworld/README.md#how-to-extract-sdk) for more details.
+Please refer to _hello word_ [How to Extract Renesas SDK section](/00_gst-helloworld/README.md#how-to-extract-renesas-sdk) for more details.

 ### How to Build and Run GStreamer Application